July 14, 2020

-The mission of the Office of Academic Advising and Support is to engage students in taking ownership of and responsibility for their Kenyon experience by helping them to:
+The mission of the Office of Academic Advising is to engage students in writing their Kenyon story by helping them to:

 5) Access, understand, and abide by academic policies and procedures